windhamdavid/til/lists/now/now.md

 ## Log

-- **23/12/01** - As per usual this time of year, I'm trying to wrap up a couple projects in squirrel 🐿️ mode so I can hibernate for the holiday break.
-If I'm not in front of the machines, I'm with my [wife](https://ginnygast.com) and/or [dog](/notes/dogs/iris).
+- **23/12/01** - As usual this time of year, I'm trying to wrap up a couple projects in squirrel 🐿️ mode so I can hibernate for the holiday break and spend my time with the [wife](https://ginnygast.com) and/or [dog](/notes/dogs/iris).
+- **23/10/12** - The girls tennis season just wrapped up and it's just starting to chill 🥶 off outside so I'd like to spend the extra time doubling down on some project work.